ganbarodigital/php-mv-exception-helpers/docs/V1/Callers/FilterBacktrace.md

 ## Description

 `FilterBacktrace` is a data filter.
-You give it the output from `debug_backtrace()`, and a list of PHP classnames or partial namespaces to filter, and it will return the first entry in the debug trace that passes the filter.
+You give it the output from `debug_backtrace()`, and a list of PHP classnames or namespaces to filter, and it will return the first entry in the debug trace that passes the filter.

 `FilterBacktrace` was introduced to separate out the low-level filtering code from `FilterCodeCaller`.